General Education Requirements

 Appeals must be filed in accordance with the following procedures:

 - Write up a brief statement outlining the reasons for your appeal (limit to 1 page) and gather the required documentation – a catalog course description and a detailed syllabus for the course you have taken.

-- Submit your materials as attachments to the Pathways Appeals Committee using the Pathways Appeal Form - click here.
+- Submit your materials as attachments to the Pathways Appeal Committee using the Pathways Appeal Form - click here.

 - Within 5 business days you should expect confirmation via email that your appeal submission has been received.
-If you do not receive the confirmation in this time period, please contact the campus Pathways Appeals Officer at firstname.lastname@example.org.
+If you do not receive the confirmation in this time period, please contact the campus Pathways Appeal Officer at firstname.lastname@example.org.

 - If you wish to appeal a negative determination, you may appeal that decision to the CUNY University Provost/ Office of Academic Affairs.

 - If the CUNY appeal is found to merit a change in course designation, the College Transfer Appeal Officer will ensure that the change is made to the student record.
 CUNY decisions regarding appeals for reevaluation of transfer credit are final.